perchouli/codernitydb/docs/faq.rst

 I want to have a bit customized CodernityDB
     No problem, just contact us to get more details about that.

+Can I do prefix/infix/suffix search in CodernityDB ?
+    Sure!
+Please refer to :ref:`multiple_keys_index`.
+By using such method you will get very fast prefix/infix/suffix search mechanism.

 I want to use CodernityDB in commercial project, do I have to pay for it?
     CodernityDB is released on `Apache 2.0 license`_, it allows you to freely use it even for commercial purposes without any need to pay for it.
 IT'S FREE FOR COMMERCIAL USE.